usnistgov/dastard/README.md

 dastard
 ```

 **There was temporarily a problem with Go 1.20 and TDM systems** If you are using TDM systems with the Lancero device, beware that we had trouble making the device read correctly with Go 1.20 (as of April 20, 2023).
 This turns out to be the result of a bug in Go 1.20, surprisingly.
 We believe this problem was fixed in May 2023 (Dastard v0.2.19) with a workaround, but we leave this note here just in case you notice problems we didn't.
-Certainly, for data sources other than Lancero, Go 1.20+ will be fine.
+Also, it should be fixed in Go 1.21.
+Certainly, for data sources other than Lancero, we are unaware of _any_ Go versions that cause problems.

 ### Ubuntu 22.04, 20.04, 18.04, and (maybe?)
 16.04